 5. Make sure your Wi-Fi adapter is switched On

 Check the status of your WiFi, turn it on if this is disabled.
 If your WiFi is disabled it won’t connect to wireless hotspots.
-In your keyboard there are function keys that allows you to enable or disable this feature.
-So, make sure you didn’t turn it off accidentally by typing.
+In your keyboard there are function keys that allow you to enable or disable this feature.
+So, make sure you don’t turn it off accidentally by typing.

 - Click Network and Internet icon, toggle switch to switch on WiFi or

 - Go to Windows Settings, Network and Internet, click WiFi on the left side then toggle switch to turn it on